-She has written for multiple professional magazines on topics ranging from equine assisted psychotherapy to neuroplasticity as a new paradigm driving treatment plans in residential facilities.
+She has also written for multiple professional magazines on topics ranging from equine assisted psychotherapy to neuroplasticity as a new paradigm driving treatment plans in residential facilities.
 After resigning from Sierra Tucson in 2011, she opened a private practice to further research and refine her emerging treatment model which stems from the philosophy that unresolved trauma is at the core of behavioral and mental health issues and that addictions, depression, anxiety, and more are symptoms of unprocessed trauma.
 For the next four years she expanded her research on neuroscience and further studied the impact of the brain on human behavior.
 Her studies allowed her to begin providing clients with neuropsychotherapy which incorporates neuroscientific findings with targeted interventions for symptom resolution.
 By 2014 Nancy had completed her development of a new model of treatment based on current neuroscientific research and designed to keep current with social, cultural, and societal changes.

 As an owner and operator of the facility she was able to test her model which demonstrated strong success with residents in a 35 day program.
 She was able to realize her vision.
 She left the company however in June of 2016 and is no longer involved in the operation of the facility.

 She is the author of THE SABINO MODEL: Neuroscience Based Addiction and Trauma Treatment™.
-Nancy’s vision resulted in effective treatment for hundreds of individuals.
+Nancy’s vision has resulted in effective treatment for hundreds of individuals.

 Having lost a child, Nancy also works with bereaved parents as she understands the traumatic grief of this tragedy and what she calls “a loss like no other.”
 The genesis of her treatment model was driven by her personal journey of traumatic loss and her passion to help those who are suffering.
 Through helping others she finds some comfort in the loss of her daughter by honoring her through the practice of kindness and empathy as Nancy says “my daughter possessed these traits.”

-brain 101 – How do drugs and alcohol typically damage the brain For more information or to speak with Nancy please call 520.477.2737 or email firstname.lastname@example.org.
+For more information or to speak with Nancy please call 520.477.2737 or email firstname.lastname@example.org.